Bellbird Park suburb profile

 Bellbird Park rental market trends

-The rental market in Bellbird Park has experienced moderate growth, with house rents increasing by 5.4% over the past year to $590 per week, while unit rents have seen a more significant rise of 11.4% to $390 per week.
-This suburb continues to attract interest due to its affordability and potential for future growth, making it an appealing choice for both renters and investors.
+The rental market in Bellbird Park is experiencing notable growth, with house rents rising 7.1% over the past year to $600 per week, while unit rents have surged 18.6% to $415 per week.
+This upward trend reflects an increasing demand in the suburb, making it an attractive location for both renters and investors seeking promising opportunities in the region.

 Suburbs near Bellbird Park